Financial Matters Checklist

 Patients are responsible for knowing the pre-certification requirements of their health plan.
-UMass Memorial highly recommends that you contact your insurance company to determine benefits and coverage for the UMass Memorial Health at which you plan to be seen.
+UMass Memorial highly recommends that you contact your insurance company to determine benefits and coverage for the UMass Memorial Health Care location at which you plan to be seen.

-• Managed care plans such as health maintenance organizations (HMOs) and preferred provider organizations (PPOs) may deny or reduce benefits if care is obtained outside of the established network or authorization of the plan.
+• Managed care plans such as health maintenance organizations (HMOs) and preferred provider organizations (PPOs) may deny or reduce benefits if care is obtained outside of the established network or authorization from the plan.

 • Plans that require prior authorization or pre-certification may provide only a reduced insurance payment if not previously authorized.
 In such cases, the patient will be financially responsible for more — possibly all — of the services provided.